 - The “treasure” of Acadia is gypsum and limestone deposits.
 Colonial supplies of limeslake and whitewash [both gypsum (lower value substitute); and limestone whitewash)] are scarce, taxed & controlled in New England and Placentia (Newfoundland).
 With British colonists substituting the lowest quality oyster shell whitewash in such quantity that harvesting is restricted to protect the oyster fishery.

-- Mahone Bay has 16th-18th century kiln works and some of the evidence may be submerged.
-Mi’kmaq, dry fishery and Acadian partners burnt the lime.
+- The original idea: The “treasure” of Mahone Bay & Oak Island is lime and gypsum sold in lime-bereft 17th Century Boston.
+Acadia has 17th-18th century kiln works and some of the evidence may be submerged.
+Mi’kmaq, Dry Fishery traders and Acadian partners burnt the lime.
 Influential intermediaries smuggled untaxed lime into New England as a luxury product until 1697; whilst continuing to smuggle it as a private staple tradable in Acadia, and Placentia (Newfoundland), and every private ‘trade triangle’.

 Sailing Fleet Image: Public Domain